Bruce Liu

 Bruce Liu (劉曉禹 (刘晓禹, Liú Xiǎoyǔ); born Xiaoyu Liu on May 8, 1997) is a Canadian pianist.
 Born in Paris and raised in Montreal, he began to play the piano at eight years old and was performing by age 11.
 In 2021, he rose to widespread renown after winning the XVIII International Chopin Piano Competition.

 Early life and education

 Liu was born in Paris to Chinese parents from Beijing.
-When he was six, he moved to Montreal with his father.
+At age 6, he moved to Montreal, Canada, with his father.
 He initially started piano studies on an electric keyboard but progressed to an upright piano once he became more serious.
-He graduated from the Montreal Conservatory of Music in the piano class of Richard Raymond.
+He graduated from the Montreal Conservatory of Music, where he was classmates with Richard Raymond.
 He has since been studying with Đặng Thái Sơn at the Université de Montréal.

 Career

 2012–2021: Early career

 At age 15, Liu performed with the Cleveland Orchestra and Jahja Ling at Severance Hall.
 In the following years, he collaborated with many leading ensembles, such as the Israel Philharmonic Orchestra, Montreal Symphony Orchestra, and the Orchestra of the Americas.
 He also toured North America with the NCPA Orchestra, and China twice, with the National Symphony Orchestra of Ukraine and with the Lviv National Philharmonic.

 In 2012, Liu won the Grand Prize at the Orchestre Symphonique de Montréal Standard Life Competition.
 Recipient of the 2015 Prix d'Europe, he was awarded major prizes at the Thomas & Evon Cooper International Competition in 2012 and the Sendai International Music Competition in 2016.
 He was also a finalist of the Montreal International Music Competition and the Arthur Rubinstein International Piano Master Competition in Tel Aviv.
 In 2019, he participated in the XVI International Tchaikovsky Competition.